Wabanaki Confederacy: Governance

 Kinship metaphors like "Brother", "Father", or "Uncle" in their original linguistic context were much more complex than when they were when translated into English or French.
 Such terms were used to understand the status and role of a diplomatic relationship.
 For instance, for the other tribes in the Wabanaki the Penobscot were called the ksés'i'zena or "our elder brother".
-The Passamaquoddy, Maliseet, and Mi'kmaq in this order of "age" were called ndo'kani'mi'zena or "our younger brother".
-The Maliseet referred to the Penobscot and Passamaquoddy as ksés'i'zena and the Mi'kmaq as ndo'kani'mi'zena.
-Concepts like this were also found in other confederacies like the Iroquois.
+The Passamaquoddy, Wolastoqiyik, and Mi'kmaq in this order of "age" were called ndo'kani'mi'zena or "our younger brother".
+The Wolastoqiyik referred to the Penobscot and Passamaquoddy as ksés'i'zena and the Mi'kmaq as ndo'kani'mi'zena.
+Concepts like this were also found in other confederacies like the Haudenosaunee.
 In the Wabanaki context, such terms indicated concepts like the Penobscot looking out for the well-being of the younger brothers, while younger brothers would support and respect the wisdom of an older brother.
 The idea of being related helped establish unity and cooperation in Wabanaki culture, using family as a metaphor to overcome factionalism and to quell internal conflicts like a family would.
 The age rank was based on the tribes proximity to the Caughnawaga Council, with the Penobscots being the closest.
 Before the massacre of the Norridgewock and the slow abandonment of their settlements and integration into their neighbor tribes, they were once seen as an older brother to the Penobscot.

 This system was not seen as something indicating superiority per se, but rather a way to perceive a relationship in a manner that reflected the cultural norms of the Wabanaki.
 When the Wabanaki called the French Canadian governor and King of France "our father", it was a relationship built upon a sense of respect and protective care that reflected a Wabanaki father-son relationship.
 This was not well understood by diplomats from France and England who did not live with the peoples, seeing such terms as acknowledgment of subservience.
 Miscommunication over these terms was one of the biggest challenges in Wabanaki and European diplomacy.
 The culture and government style of Wabanaki would strongly push for a clear and mutual understanding of political matters, both internally and externally.